In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Understanding REST API

 REST is an abbreviation for Representational State Transfer.
-This is a bridge or medium between data resource and application interface whether it’s on mobile devices or desktops.
-REST provides a block of HTTP methods which are used to alter the data.
+This is a bridge or medium between data resources and application interfaces, whether it’s on mobile devices or desktops.
+REST provides a block of HTTP methods that are used to alter the data.
 The following are common HTTP methods:

 - GET – Used for reading and retrieving data